michael2012z/BitBible/markdown/KJV/files/Ezra.md

 23. The men of Anathoth, an hundred twenty and eight.

-24. The children of Azmaveth, forty and two.Azmaveth: also called, Beth–azmaveth
+24. The children of Azmaveth, forty and two.

 25. The children of Kirjath–arim, Chephirah, and Beeroth, seven hundred and forty and three.